-Please know that if you have rented tables, chairs or clothing racks through Rc you will need to pick them up from the Rental Depot, located next to the Info booth.
+Please know that if you have rented tables, chairs or clothing racks through Renegade you will need to pick them up from the Rental Depot, located next to the Info booth.
 They will be available during load-in.
 Please return them to the rental depot while loading out on Sunday evening.

-The venue is be secured and closed overnight; however, we encourage you to take anything valuable with you for the night!
+The venue will be secured and closed overnight; however, we encourage you to take anything valuable with you for the night!
 If you do choose to leave your displays, merchandise, etc., please note that anything you leave overnight is done so at your own risk.
 Doors will open to vendors promptly at 9 am on Sunday, so please also keep this in mind when considering leaving anything overnight.
 The venue and Renegade Craft Fair are not responsible for any damages or theft that may occur.

-We have security roaming throughout the night, but please note that this is a public venue; we strongly encourage you to take your merchandize and anything valuable with you for the night.
+We have security roaming throughout the night, but please note that this is a public venue; we strongly encourage you to take your merchandise and anything valuable with you for the night.
 If you choose to leave your displays, merchandise, etc., please note that anything you leave overnight is done so at your own risk.
 The venue and Renegade Craft Fair are not responsible for any damages or theft that may occur.
 We also recommend you lower your tent in case of any weather.

-Breakdown begins at 5 p.m.
+Breakdown begins at X p.m.
 Please do not pack up early!
 Load-out will happen the same way as load-in.
 Help us make this a smooth and easy load-out by packing up your booth before bringing your car around.

 Vendors are responsible for disposing of their own trash at the end of the night!
 Thank you for doing your part, we appreciate it.

-FIRE REGULATIONS FOR TENTS IN LOS ANGELES *REQUIRED*
+LA ONLY: FIRE REGULATIONS FOR TENTS IN LOS ANGELES *REQUIRED*